Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Discussion

 We expect the conclusions in the previous paragraphs to be robust.
 The number of simulated datasets per scenario (2,000) is large enough so that the outlined performance differences are not due to chance.
 Nevertheless, we now clarify some aspects of the conclusions that are more nuanced.

 In real applications, the effective sample sizes and percentage reductions in effective sample size may be lower and higher, respectively, than those considered in this simulation study.\cite{phillippo2019population} In these situations, covariate overlap is poor and this leads to a high loss of precision in MAIC.
 The marginalized outcome regression methods should be considered because they are substantially more statistically efficient.
 This is particularly the case where the outcome model is a logistic regression, more prone to small-sample bias,\cite{phillippo2020assessing, vittinghoff2007relaxing} imprecision\cite{annesi1989efficiency} and inefficiency\cite{annesi1989efficiency} than other models, e.g.~the Cox regression.
-In addition, where sample sizes are small and the number of covariates is large, feasible weighting solutions may not exist for MAIC due to separation problems,\cite{jackson2020alternative} as observed in one of the scenarios of this simulation study ($N=200$ with poor overlap), and, more egregiously, in another recent simulation study.\cite{phillippo2020assessing} An advantage of outcome regression is that it can be applied in these settings.
-Weighting mechanisms cannot be used because they cannot extrapolate beyond the covariate space observed in the IPD.
-MAIC cannot overcome the failure of assumptions that is the lack of covariate overlap and is incapable of producing an estimate.
+In addition, where sample sizes are small and the number of covariates is large, feasible weighting solutions may not exist for MAIC due to separation problems,\cite{jackson2020alternative} as observed in one of the scenarios of this simulation study ($N=200$ with poor overlap) and, notably, in another recent simulation study.\cite{phillippo2020assessing} An advantage of outcome regression is that it can be applied in these settings.
+MAIC cannot extrapolate beyond the covariate space observed in the IPD.
+Therefore, it cannot overcome the failure of assumptions that is the lack of covariate overlap and is incapable of producing an estimate.

 Moreover, we note that MAIC requires accounting for all effect modifiers (balanced and imbalanced), as excluding balanced covariates from the weighting procedure does not ensure balance after the weighting.
-On the other hand, outcome regression methods only require the inclusion of the effect modifiers that are in imbalance.
+On the other hand, outcome regression methods do not necessarily require the inclusion of the effect modifiers that are in balance, for instance when the outcome model is a linear regression.
 This may mitigate losses of precision further, particularly where the number of potential effect modifiers is large.